QuantEcon/imf_2025/README.md

 dominant paradigm in artificial intelligence and many fields within the natural sciences.
 Economists can greatly enhance their modeling and data processing capabilities by exploiting Python's scientific ecosystem.
-This course will cover the foundations of Python programming and Python scientific libraries, as well as showing how they can be used in economic applications for rapid development and high performance computing.
+This course will cover the foundations of Python programming and Python scientific libraries, discuss their connection to economic applications, and also investigate how Python is being used as the major language of AI.

 ## Times and Dates

-* Dates: March 25-27, 2024
+* Dates: May 19-21, 2025
 * Times: 9:30 -- 12:30 and 14:00 -- 17:00
-* Location: room HQ2-3B-748 (in-person participants)
+* Location: TBA

 ## Instructors